 In the absence of sound waves in the air, your brain will try to fill in the silence.

 Stuff To Blow Your Mind's Joe McCormick joins Stuff They Don't Want You To Know to talk the controversial theory of the bicameral mind.

-Our instincts often tell us to do certain things — or avoid others — but we don't listen.
+Our instincts may tell us to do certain things — and to avoid others — but we often don't listen.
 Is this wise?
 How do we know when to obey our instincts?